 There’s a yearly auction at the MFA (that particular year honored Lorna Simpson), and the gala event had banquet servers who were primarily people of color.
 The banquet servers would look at my work (the video with the hair extensions) and be really excited because they identified with it.
 They would give me a thumbs up and talk to me about the video or tell me how much they loved it.
 I’ve always treasured that moment.
 I’ve been a banquet server in the past and I’ve handed out hors d’oeuvres to rich people, and felt like a moving

 piece of furniture during these extravagant events.
 I loved that I could connect with someone that shares my experiences and feelings of being invisible.

 In that moment, I was like, “I really wanna make work not just for minorities and people of color, but for service people and people of all classes.”
 I think they’re always ignored or used as tools and not recognized for their intelligence.

-VCUarts: Do you have any advice for young Kinetic Imaging students as somebody who’s been through the art school process and grad school process, and job finding and city moving?
+VCUarts: So do you have any advice to young Kinetic Imaging students as somebody who’s been through the art school process and grad school process, and job finding and city moving?

 Barnes: Oh, yeah.
 Save money!
 Work hard.
 You learn a lot on YouTube, so if there’s something you don’t know—of course, ask your professor—but [there are] like a hundred people explaining it on YouTube.

 In terms of moving to a new city: do research, try to figure out where you’re moving and talk to as many people in that area as possible.
 Connect with your cohorts as much as you can; that’s the most valuable part of grad school.
 Your community is going to be the most important thing for the next two years and beyond.
 They’ll see the good in you that you can’t see yourself.
 They’ll always root for you and share ideas and opportunities.They can help you get through a lot of hard times.